tomasantunes/main-wiki2/The Problem/list-of-keywords1.md

 - I don't have enough money for drugs
 - I don't know anyone who sells drugs
 - I don't have tobacco
+- I don't have company
+- I don't have a girlfriend or boyfriend
+- I don't have rich friends